 Truly stylish clock/date widgets of high quality are hard to come by, so whenever we see one released, we jump on it right away.
 Today's highlight is Typography Wall that was just released into the Android Market.

 Typography Wall is actually a live wallpaper that comes with a variety of configurable elements, by default set up exactly the way you see below.
 You can use it without any modifications or jump right into changing things, from using your own background to changing transparency, rotation, blinking, positioning, and other aspects of each element.
-Such powerful customizations are made possible thanks to an absolutely brilliant OwnSkin framework that this LWP uses - in fact, it looks like anyone can create a live wallpaper using this free framework.
 Read More

 Since the release of the iPhone 4 in June, Apple's total share of the smartphone market has increased by a paltry 0.7%, while Android has gained 10.8% more of the smartphone pie to reach 25.8% of the total - a mere 2.8% behind Apple, as you can see below.
 Read More